JakeDaSpud/JakeDaSpud/README.md

 I’m always learning lots of things!
 I'm in a 4 year long Game Development course (BSc, NFQ 8) which has been much more compsci-based than I'd thought... it's still interesting!
 Just not very game-based...

 ## Work 💾
-I make websites, videos, and blogs about my interests and games in Godot and Unity!
+I make websites, videos, and blogs about my interests, and games in Godot and Unity!

 ## Skills
 | Languages | Apps |